7Eddie20/Rebuild/Weekly-Reflections/Week-2_SyntaxDive.md

 9. ASCII (American Standard Code for Information Interchange) is a character encoding system that represents text in computers using numeric codes—each character (like letters, digits, and symbols) is assigned a value from 0 to 127, making it easy for machines to store and process human-readable text.

+10. variables are containers with data type, name, value and assigned memory location used to store data.

 ---

 ### 📆 Day-wise Log